ToshioCP/Gtk4-tutorial/gfm/sec22.md

 It is a bit complicated because you need to create an action and its "activate" handler in advance.
 But one advantage is you can connect two or more things to the action.
 For example, an accelerator can be connected to the action.
-Accelerators are keys that connects to actions.
+Accelerators are keys that connect to actions.
 For example, Ctrl+O is often connected to a file open action.
-So, both open button and Ctrl+O activates an open action.
+So, both open button and Ctrl+O activate an open action.
 The latter way is used in the XML file above.
-- You can specify a theme icon to GtkMenuButton with "icon-name" poperty.
+- You can specify a theme icon to GtkMenuButton with "icon-name" property.
 The "open-menu-symbolic" is an image that is called hamburger menu.

 The `menu.ui` XML file defines the menu for GtkMenuButton.